FIELD SYSTEMS DESIGNS HOLDINGS PLC - Annual Financial Report

 The Board presents the results of

-It is pleasing to see the sustained turnover and operating profits reflected by the current year’s results.
-Turnover from the water industry improved during the year as the cycle of expenditure under Asset Management Programme 6 (AMP6) peaked.
-This activity served to offset the much-reduced sales contribution from the Energy from Waste sector (EfW).
-The Group’s move to diversify into the EfW sector has proven a difficult venture due to the contractual stance adopted by its main customer whose own activities in delivering these complex projects have proven so troublesome.
+It is therefore pleasing to see the sustained operating profits of £0.3 million reflected by the current year’s results.
+Turnover from the water industry was resilient during the year as the cycle of expenditure under Asset Management Programme 6 (AMP6) came to a close in

-Whilst FSD is fully committed to assist water companies, and the Tier 1 framework contractors chosen under AMP7 to manage their expenditure, the absence of any solid expenditure forecasts is making planning ahead for FSD more complicated than normal.
-However, FSD is confident that the quality of its delivered projects and its well-established business credentials that have earned FSD its position on their supply-chain arrangements in the past, together with the reputation of its talented engineering and installation personnel, will serve us well this time around.
+FSD is fully committed to assisting water companies, and their Tier 1 framework contractors chosen under AMP7 to manage their expenditure, although the absence of any solid expenditure forecasts is making planning ahead for FSD more complicated than normal.
+FSD is confident that the quality of its delivered projects and its well-established business credentials, together with its pipework fabrication factory, and the reputation of its talented mechanical and electrical engineering and installation personnel, that have earned FSD its position on their supply-chain arrangements in the past will again serve us well this time around.
+There is little doubt that the 2021 financial year will be a tough one, however the group is well-positioned with a strong cash balance and experienced workforce to weather the storm.

 D K Bird